-Increases in transportation costs, climate change regulation and other factors may negatively impact our results of operations.
+Increases in transportation or shipping costs, climate change regulation and other factors may negatively impact our results of operations.

 We rely upon various means of transportation, including ship and truck, to deliver products from vendors to our wholesale and logistics facility and from our wholesale and logistics facility to our stores.
 Consequently, our results can vary depending upon the price of fuel.
 The price of oil has fluctuated drastically over the last few years.
-In addition, efforts to combat climate change through reduction of greenhouse gases may result in higher fuel costs through taxation or other means.
+In addition, governmental efforts to combat climate change through reduction of greenhouse gases may result in higher fuel costs through taxation or other means.
 Any increases in fuel costs would increase our transportation costs for delivery of product to our wholesale and logistics facility and shipment to our stores, as well as our vendors' transportation costs.

-In addition, labor shortages in the transportation industry could negatively affect transportation costs and our ability to supply our stores in a timely manner.
+In addition, general labor shortages or strikes in the transportation or shipping industries could negatively affect transportation and shipping costs and our ability to supply our stores in a timely manner.
 We also rely on efficient and effective operations within our wholesale and logistics facility to ensure accurate product delivery to our stores.
 Failure to maintain such operations could adversely affect net sales.